Registration $45 per person.

 Lunch is not included.
 Please plan on bringing a sack lunch with you to the course.

-This Pollinator Conservation Planning Short Course is made possible with the support of a USDA NIFA SCRI grant and the USDA Natural Resources Conservation Service (NRCS).
-Additional support for this training is provided by the following: Cinco, CS Fund, Disney Worldwide Conservation Fund, Endangered Species Chocolate, The Metabolic Studio, Turner Foundation, Whole Foods Market and its vendors, and Xerces Society members.
+This Pollinator Conservation Planning Short Course is made possible with the support of the Northeast Sustainable Agriculture Research and Education (SARE) program and the USDA Natural Resources Conservation Service (NRCS).
+Additional support for this training is provided by the following: the Ceres Foundation, Cinco, CS Fund, Disney Worldwide Conservation Fund, Endangered Species Chocolate, The Metabolic Studio, Turner Foundation, Whole Foods Market and its vendors, and Xerces Society members.

 Pollinator Conservation Planning Short Course